Backings Used on Custom Patches

 Half-inch magnetic discs are attached to the patch turning the patch into an embroidered (or woven) magnet.
 The amount of magnets attached to the patch depends on the patch's size; however, they are super-stong—one magnet is usually sufficient for a standard three inch patch.
 Even so, a three inch patch comes with two magnets, so you never have to worry about their performance.

-When the patch is being created, a pin is placed inside the layers of backing, twill, and thread, allowing the patch to be used as a pin or brooch.
+When the patch is being created, one or more pins are placed inside the layers of backing, twill, and thread, allowing the patch to be used as a pin or brooch.
 Once pinned through the garment, butterfly clutches (included) are used to secure the patch.
 This is ideal for frequent location changes, such as hand bags or different jackets for different times of the year.

 Security backing is a layer of thin plastic with your company name or any other information you desire printed onto the plastic.
 If you are a reseller of patches this backing is ideal—if your customer ever forgets where his or her patches came from, the backing will be there as a reminder.
 Security backing also prevents theft and plagiarism of patches.
 Of course, it's only effective if the patch is not being affixed to a fabric.